-A mapping of the health care response to the recent influx of refugees, asylum seekers and other migrants in 19 European Union Member States1 until February 2016 demonstrated that the health response so far remains fragmented.
+A mapping of the health care response to the recent influx of refugees, asylum seekers and other migrants in 19 European Union Member States until February 2016 demonstrated that the health response so far remains fragmented.
 The involvement of many different partners, not all acting in harmony, results in overlapping, duplication and unmet health needs.
-This is due to the lack of adequate coordination both within a Member State and between Member States, as well as at the European level.
+This is due to the lack of adequate coordination both within a Member State and between Member States, as well as at the European level (see background document for more details on the challenges).